-- You want a pot that is at least 14-inches for peppers and 18-inches.
+- Choose a pot that is at least 14-inches for peppers and 18-inches.
 If it is possible, go larger when you are choosing your container.
-The exception would be tomato tubs and earth boxes.
+The only exception would be tomato tubs and earth boxes.

-- Use professional a potting mix, add coir and or Soil Moist for helping retain moisture in the soil (especially for the tomatoes).
-It is also a good idea to mix in a slow release fertilizer, calcium, and or Espoma’s TomatoTone into the mix.
+- You want to use a professional potting mix, add coir and or Soil Moist.
+This will help retain moisture in the soil.
+Also, it is a good idea to mix in a slow-release fertilizer, calcium, and or Espoma’s TomatoTone into your soil mix.

-- You can feed your tomatoes and peppers throughout the season with the same or use a water-soluble fertilizer.
+- You can feed your tomatoes throughout the season with the same or use a water-soluble fertilizer.

-Make sure you have included support system for your tomatoes.
-Also, great for peppers.
+- Make sure you have included a support system for your tomatoes.